What is tremor?

 What are the latest updates on tremor?

-The National Institute of Neurological Disorders and Stroke (NINDS), a component of the National Institutes of Health (NIH), the leading supporter of biomedical research in the world, is the primary federal funding agency on tremor and other neurological disorders.
+NINDS, a component of NIH, the leading supporter of biomedical research in the world, is the primary federal funding agency on tremor and other neurological disorders.

-Researchers are working to better understand the underlying brain functions that cause tremor, identify the genetic factors that make individuals more susceptible to the disorder, and develop new and better treatment options.
+Researchers are working to better understand the underlying brain functions that cause tremor, identify the genetic factors that make individuals more likely to have tremor, and develop new and better treatment options.

 Identifying brain functioning and disease markers

 NINDS researchers are using non-invasive neuroimaging techniques to identify structural and functional changes in the brain.
-By developing sensitive and specific markers for movement disorders such as Parkinson's disease and essential tremor, researchers can track changes as each disease progresses.
-Other researchers are using functional magnetic resonance imaging technology to better understand normal and diseased brain circuit functions and associated motor behaviors.
+By developing sensitive and specific markers for movement disorders such as Parkinson's disease and essential tremor, researchers can track changes as diseases progress.
+Other researchers are using functional MRI technology to better understand normal and diseased brain circuit functions and associated motor behaviors.
 Scientists also hope to develop digital tools capable monitoring tremor in real-time, outside of the clinic, which may help optimize the treatment.
 Some researchers are studying donated brain tissue donated by individuals with and without tremor to identify the brain changes associated with tremor and gain deeper insight into its cause and potential treatment targets.

 Essential tremor may have a strong genetic component affecting multiple generations of families.
-NINDS researchers are building on previous genetics work to identify susceptibility genes for familial early-onset (before age 40) essential tremor.
-Researchers are focusing on multigenerational, early tremor onset families to better detect linkages.
-Additionally, NINDS scientists are researching the impact of genetic abnormalities on the development of essential tremor.
+NINDS researchers are building on previous genetics work to identify genes that make people more susceptible to familial early-onset (before age 40) essential tremor.
+Researchers are focusing on multigenerational, early tremor onset families to better detect connections.
+Additionally, NINDS scientists are researching the impact of genetic changes on the development of essential tremor.